trexnix/n2vw/README.md

 # N2VW

-An universal library for converting number to Vietnamese words
+An universal library for converting number to Vietnamese words.

 ## Installation